3:45 PM – 4:45 PM – New Beginners

 What to wear to class?

-Students are expected to arrive to class 5-10 minutes prior to start time with tee-shirt/tank tops and short on, hair tied back in a ponytail/bun, and shoes neatly tied.
-No sweatshirts, leggings, skirts or yoga pants are to be worn during instructional time (with the exception of adult classes).
+Students are expected to arrive to class 5-10 minutes prior to start time with tee-shirt/tank tops and shorts on, hair tied back in a ponytail, and shoes neatly tied. .

 Beginner I and II level dancers are not required to have ghillies or hard shoes, black ballet shoes will do.
 From Beginner II level onward or once competitive, dancers should wear proper ghillies or boys reel shoes.